Lower Deductible in Texas: Using ACV Amounts Guide

 ACV vs. Replacement Cost Value (RCV)

 When it comes to insurance coverage for roof replacement, there are two main types: Actual Cash Value (ACV) and Replacement Cost Value (RCV).
 ACV takes into account the age and condition of the roof before determining how much the insurance company will reimburse for any damaged property.
 RCV, on the other hand, does not take into account depreciation and instead pays the entire cost for the replacement of the roof after a covered event.
-The following table provides a comparison between ACV and RCV in terms of their definition and how they apply to insurance policies:
+The following is a comparison between ACV and RCV in terms of their definition and how they apply to insurance policies:

-The cost to replace property with new property of similar kind and quality, minus any depreciation.
+ACV: The cost to replace property with new property of similar kind and quality, minus any depreciation.

-Application to Insurance Policies
+RCV: Application to Insurance Policies

 ACV coverage takes into account the age and condition of the property before determining the value.